SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-03-covid-immunity-prevalence.md

 ## The Weekend Conclusion

 1. Anti-nucleocapsid antibodies are for a public health assay measuring population infection rates.
-They are meaningless about vaccinate and disease resistance.
+They are meaningless about vaccination and disease resistance.
 You should still get vaccinated.
-2. Immunity from Omicron infection is pretty weak, and will not protect you from other variants.
+2. Immunity from Omicron infection is pretty weak, and will not protect you from other variants much at all.
 You should still get vaccinated.
-3. A lot more people have COVID-19 than we think, and about half don't know there is an effective therapy which is being given out _very_ reluctantly anyway.
+3. A lot more people have COVID-19 than we think, and about half don't know there is an effective therapy, which is being given out _very_ reluctantly anyway.
+You don't want to need paxlovid but not be able to get it.
 You should still get vaccinated.

 Did I mention you should still get vaccinated?